Fan Bingbing: 2018–2021: Tax case and hiatus

+On the evening of September 15, Fan's Weibo account briefly appeared online before going offline again within ten minutes.
+On September 16, her birthday, the account automatically generated a birthday post, which was immediately deleted.
+On September 16, Hu Xijin, editor-in-chief of Global Times, wrote on Weibo that Fan's studio and the authorities should disclose her whereabouts and the progress of the investigation to the public, emphasizing that "transparency is a necessary principle of a law-based society."
+He also stated that regardless of Cui's motives, his whistleblowing was "an act of courage."
+On September 17, Apple Daily reported that Fan had returned home after questioning and was barred from posting or contacting the outside world pending the results of the official investigation.
+On September 22, Securities Daily reported that the Jiangsu tax authorities were still investigating cases in the film and television industry, with final results to be announced later, though no individuals were named.

-In the first week of July 2018, Fan canceled a meeting with a production company, informing them that she had been placed under house arrest.
-In August, Fan's manager Jersey Chong refuted that Fan had been arrested.
-On October 3, Xinhua News Agency announced that Fan was ordered to pay about in taxes and penalties for her tax evasion, while her long-time manager, Mu Xiaoguang (original name Mou Enguang), had been "subjected to compulsory measures by public security authorities" for destroying accounting records and obstructing the investigation.
+On October 3, Xinhua News Agency announced that Fan was ordered to pay about in taxes and penalties for her tax evasion, while her long-time manager, Mu Xiaoguang, had been "subjected to compulsory measures by public security authorities" for destroying accounting records and obstructing the investigation.
 On the same day, Fan broke her months-long silence with an apology statement on social media.
-Meanwhile, Taiwan’s Mainland Affairs Council protested that the Chinese government had not informed the Taiwanese government of the arrest of Mu, a Taiwanese citizen, as required under the Cross-Strait Joint Crime-Fighting and Judicial Mutual Assistance Agreement.
+Meanwhile, Taiwan's Mainland Affairs Council protested that the Chinese government had not informed the Taiwanese government of the arrest of Mu, a Taiwanese citizen, as required under the Cross-Strait Joint Crime-Fighting and Judicial Mutual Assistance Agreement.
 Mu remained out of public view until March 2023, when he attended the funeral of his uncle, veteran actor Yun-Peng Shang, in Taipei.
-Although rumors have suggested that Mu served four years in prison to protect Fan by taking the blame, Chinese authorities have never disclosed whether he was sentenced following his arrest.
+Several sources claimed that Mu had served four years in prison to protect Fan by taking the blame, but the Chinese authorities have never disclosed whether he was sentenced following his arrest.